tranthanhnhatkhoa/bbrb/Readme.md

 - NEW!
 Migrate old settings if any.
 - NEW!
 Supports autostart with Windows task scheduler.
 - NEW!
 Supports Australia, France, Germany, U.K.
 - NEW!
-Maximize income: Autorotate regions for each account (optional)
+Maximize income: Autorotate regions for each account

 2. Requirements
 -Windows 10 x32/x64